 Alternatively, you can pursue the many job opportunities at clinics, wellness centers, physicians’ offices and other health care facilities.
 Working in a clinical environment can help you gain the experience, confidence and clients to start your own practice later—if you desire.

 Earning a natural health degree positions you for a long-term career filled with continuous learning opportunities.
 Some fields, including chiropractic medicine, massage therapy and nutrition, require a specific number of hours of continuing education each year to maintain licensure or professional registration.

 In fields such as naturopathic medicine, where few states offer licensure, a national association ensures educational standards and qualifications among professionals.
 With the support of such associations, you can receive the ongoing training and credentials to remain a highly qualified practitioner in your field.

 5. You Could Make a Good Living

 According to the U.S. Bureau of Labor Statistics’ current guide salaries and job growth for many of the alternative health fields looks promising.
-You can compare salaries and job growth at a national level or by state here:
+For example, you can explore acupuncturist salaries and job growth by state here: